go-vikunja/vikunja/docs/content/doc/setup/config.md

 ### enable

 Whether to enable or disable cors headers.
-Note: If you want to put the frontend and the api on seperate domains or ports, you will need to enable this.
+Note: If you want to put the frontend and the api on separate domains or ports, you will need to enable this.
       Otherwise the frontend won't be able to make requests to the api through the browser.

 Default: `true`